Benczusch/Cell-cycle-documentation/factSheet.md

 - Transcription induced by p53
 - p53 activates ~ genes to induce cell death in case of severe damage

+## BMAL1 - Brain and Muscle ARNT-like 1

+- Together with CLOCK regulate Per and Cry expression
+- Expression activated by ROR, repressed by Rev-erb
+- Rhytmically phosphorylated by CK2 alpha

 ## Bub - Budding uninhibited by benomyl

 - Activated when microtubule attachment defects are detected